giantswarm/docs/src/content/getting-started/shared-installation/index.md

 5. Make sure the team has the expected members at `https://github.com/orgs/<org-name>/teams/<team-name>/members`.
 6. Copy the details URL of the team, like `https://github.com/orgs/<org-name>/teams/<team-name>`, and hand it to your Account Engineer at Giant Swarm.

+### TODO

+Add a final step regarding waiting for the Account Engineer to get in contact with "the keys".